 The Duthie has a main storage compartment that opens with a large zipper with a semi-clamshell design that creates excellent access.
-The outer flap portion of the main compartment has a zipper-secured mesh pocket that measures approximately 9"x4" and also has a key clip.
-No losing your keys with this pack.
+The outer flap portion of the main compartment has a zipper-secured mesh pocket that measures approximately 9" x 4" and also has a key clip.
+No losing your keys with this pack!
 The lower portion of the zippered flap houses two nylon sleeves that worked well for our tire and shock pumps, keeping them in a stable location.
 The inner side of the compartment contains two open-topped mesh pockets for storage of small to medium-sized items like bike repair tools, food, sunscreen, etc. The lower of the two is stitched into two independent portions that each span half the pack width.

 Additional storage space is available with a front stretch stash pocket that carried our helmets, even full face, as well as pads and gloves.
-The lower portion of the stash pocket is an attached stretchy material and secures at the top with four small quick release buckles.
+The lower portion of the stash pocket is an attached stretchy material and secures at the top with four small quick-release buckles.
 There is also a smaller zippered exterior pocket on the front of the stash pocket that can also carry small items.
 Platypus included a zippered, fleece-lined goggle/sunglasses pocket on the upper portion of the stash flap.

-Our testers appreciated the convenient and stretchy pockets that are integrated into the belt and were able to stash small items like granola bars, lip balm, and even cellphones.
-This makes for easy phone access without having to carry it in your clothing pockets.
+Our testers appreciated the convenient and stretchy pockets that are integrated into the belt and can stash small items like granola bars, lip balm, and even cell phones.
+This makes for fast phone access without having to carry it in your clothing pockets.
 The belt pockets are easily opened with looped zipper pulls that easily accommodate fingertips for quick access.

 Ease of Cleaning

-— Jason Cronk
+— Nick Bruckbauer & Jason Cronk